ONLYOFFICE/plugin-speech/README.md

 ## How to use

 1. Highlight the phrase you want to here.
-2. Open the Plugins tab and press Speech.
-3. Open the plugin settings to select the language for the voiceover (The default setting is auto-recognition mode).
+2. Open the plugin settings to select the language for the voiceover (The default setting is auto-recognition mode).
-4. Click on the plugin to sound out the text
+3. Click on the plugin to sound out the text

 ### Note